Enraged-Rabbit-Community/ERCF_v2/README.md

 # ERCF v2 Community Project

 This is the, perhaps temporary, repository for community development of the next generation v2 Enraged Rabbit Carrot Feeder (ERCF).
-This project is endorsed by ERCF its creator Ette
+This project is endorsed by ERCF's creator Ette.
+Thank you for an awesome project Ette!!

 ## Development Team:
 * @moggieuk V0.1503 | V2.4088